Apolexian/level4-project-docs/timelog.md

 ### 5 Feb 2022

 * *6 hours* Wrote up remaining sections of the diss to see how it will flow, leaving results and conclusion blank.

+### 6 Feb 2022

+* *2 hours* Debugged hostnames not working in mininet.
+Currently trying to use the hostnames supplied by mininet, but these are likely not DNS resolvable.